inkVerb/VIP/501-shell/Lesson-08.md

 *Note:*

+- *This example uses many common settings*
-- *iny.html includes the JavaScript locally, not from a CDN:*
+- *tiny.html includes the JavaScript locally, not from a CDN:*
 ```html
 src='tinymce/tinymce.min.js'
 ```